tyjo/dystruct/README.md

 - freqs : the inferred allele frequencies at all time steps
 - theta : the inferred ancestry proportions for all samples

-DyStruct also outputs a temporary file, temp\_theta, with the current estimates of the variational parameters for ancestry proportions.
-Each row is an individual, and each column a population.
-The number in each entry refers to the number of loci currently assigned to a population.

 ### Model Choice
-DyStruct takes two optional arguments to hold out a subset of loci to model evaluation.
-These are `--hold-out-fraction` and `--hold-out-seed`. `--hold-out-fraction` is a number in [0,1] that gives a proportion of sites to partition into a hold out set.
-At most one site per individual is held out.
-Thus, if `--hold-out-fraction` is equal to 1, one locus in one individual is put into the hold out set for each SNP.
-Keeping the `--hold-out-seed` consistent across runs ensures that the same set of loci is held out for each run.
+DyStruct takes two optional arguments to hold out a subset of loci for model evaluation.
+These are `--hold-out-fraction` and `--hold-out-seed`. `--hold-out-fraction` is a number in [0,1].
+A set of genotypes of size `--hold-out-fraction * --nloci` is treated as missing during training.
 After convergence, DyStruct outputs the conditional log likelihood on the hold out set.
-This is the binomial log likelihood given the current point estimates of ancestry proportions and allele frequencies.
-The final value can --- and should --- be used to compare runs on the same K, where the run with the highest conditional log likelihood is chosen.
-Similarly, the conditional log likelihood can be used to choose the "best" value of K. Nonetheless, we emphasize that results should be interpreted across multiple K.
+The final value can be used to compare runs across K.

+To compare runs for the same K, DyStruct outputs the final value of the objective function.
+The run with the highest objective function should be chosen.

 ### Running Time
 Running time per iteration primarily depends on three factors.
 In order of importance, these are: i) how many times the algorithm has previously seen a loci, ii) number of time points, and iii) number of individuals.
 Earlier iterations tend to be much slower because it takes longer for the local parameter estimates at each locus to converge.
 Thus, performance during earlier iterations should not be used to estimate run time.
 In our experience, setting `OMP_NUM_THREADS=K`, DyStruct converged in less than 24 hours on a dataset of ~1600 individuals at ~300000 loci across 11 time points.